Asano-Naoki/docker_laravel_vue_redis_echo/README.md

 Session information like "laravel_database_laravel_cache:xxxxxxxxxxxxxxxxxxxx" should be displayed.
 This means you connect laravel to redis and session information is stored there.

 NOTE:
-To store session information in redis, SESSION_DRIVER is need to be set redis instead of file.
-See Base set up section above.
+To store session information in redis, SESSION_DRIVER is need to be set "redis" instead of "file".
+[See Base](#base-set-up) set up section above.

 ### laravel-echo-server